Types of Stock Risk Do any apply to your shares?

 Of course, changes in currency rates may also have a positive impact on foreign income if the change occurs in the right direction.

 Transformation strategy risks or investment risks arise when a company embarks on a new venture which is designed to have a major bearing on the future direction of the company.
-Significant capital or other investment expenditures may be involved with uncertain outcomes.

-Investors who dabble in penny stock investing and hedge fund investing expose themselves to a range of risks, some of which are mentioned above.
+Investors who dabble in penny stock investing and hedge fund investing also expose themselves to a range of risks, some of which are mentioned above.